Seattle Kraken | |

 nhl |

-The team's primary practice facility, named the Kraken Community Iceplex, is located at Northgate Station (formerly Northgate Mall) and opened in September 2021.
+The team's primary practice facility, named the Kraken Community Iceplex, is located at Northgate Station (formerly Northgate Mall) and was opened in September 2021.
 The facility has three rinks and is open to the public.
-[23]
+[62] In 2024, a second community ice rink was proposed for a former park-and-ride lot in Kirkland on the Eastside.
+[63]

-The Kraken's three home preseason games prior to the 2021–22 season were held at Spokane Arena, Angel of the Winds Arena in Everett, and the accesso ShoWare Center in Kent, which are all home to Western Hockey League (WHL) teams.
-Tickets were sold by the host WHL teams.
-[24]
+The Kraken's three home preseason games prior to the 2021–22 season were held at Spokane Arena in Spokane, Angel of the Winds Arena in Everett, and the accesso ShoWare Center in Kent, arenas home to Western Hockey League (WHL) teams, in an event known as the 3-Rink Rush.
+Tickets for the games were sold by the host WHL teams.
+[64] [65]

 The Kraken use the horn from the MV Hyak ferry boat as their goal horn.
-At the first two home games, the Hyak's horn was not yet functional, so the team played a recording of it.
-[28] The team plays the Nirvana song " Lithium" after every Kraken goal at home.
-[29]
+[66] The team plays the Nirvana song " Lithium" after every Kraken goal at home; the song was chosen due to Nirvana's importance to Seattle popular culture.
+[67]

-After their first win at home against the Montreal Canadiens on October 26, the Kraken featured a new postgame tradition during the " Three Stars of the Game" ceremony.
-Instead of the honored players tossing conventional souvenir pucks or sticks to the fans, they threw a plush stuffed toy sockeye salmon into the crowd to mimic Seattle's Pike Place Market fish toss and what the Northwest wild-caught salmon represents to the state of Washington.
-[30]
+After their first win at home against the Montreal Canadiens on October 26, 2021, the Kraken featured a new postgame tradition during the " Three Stars of the Game" ceremony.
+Instead of the honored players tossing conventional souvenir pucks or sticks to the fans, they throw a plush toy salmon into the crowd to mimic Seattle's Pike Place Market fish toss and to honor the significance of wild-caught salmon to the state of Washington.
+[68]

-Rod Masters, the organist from the 1977 film Slap Shot, became the organist for the Kraken starting with the team's January 1, 2022 home game.
+Rod Masters, the organist from the 1977 film Slap Shot, became the organist for the Kraken starting with the team's January 1, 2022, home game against the New York Islanders.
 As Climate Pledge Arena does not have an organ, Masters played music using electronic keyboards.
-[31] Masters retired after the 2021–22 season; the Kraken hired 29-year-old Ben Wooley to replace him.
-[32]
+[69] Masters retired after the 2021–22 season, and the Kraken hired 29-year-old Ben Wooley to replace him.
+[70]

-The Kraken unveiled its "Reverse Retro" uniform in the 2022–23 season, featuring an ice blue base with deep sea blue striping.
-The design was a callback to the Seattle Ironmen, a defunct Pacific Coast Hockey League team that existed in the 1940s.
-[34]
+On October 20, 2022, The Kraken unveiled their "Reverse Retro" uniform for the 2022–23 season, featuring an ice blue base with deep sea blue striping.
+The design was a callback to the Seattle Ironmen, a defunct Pacific Coast Hockey League (PCHL) team that existed in the 1940s.
+[74]

 During the 2021–22 season, in the absence of an official mascot, the Kraken promoted a "team dog" named Davy Jones.
 The dog, a four-month-old husky mix rescue dog introduced on January 17, 2022, socialized with fans at home games as he trained to be a therapy dog.
 [38]

-The telecast for the Kraken's February 17, 2022 game against the Winnipeg Jets had Fitzhugh on play-by-play and Brown on color commentary, comprising the first all-Black broadcast booth in NHL history.
-[52]
+The telecast for the Kraken's February 17, 2022, game against the Winnipeg Jets had Everett Fitzhugh on play-by-play and Brown on color commentary, comprising the first all-Black broadcast booth in NHL history.
+[87]

-GP = Games played, W = Wins, L = Losses, T = Ties, OTL = Overtime Losses, Pts = Points, GF = Goals for, GA = Goals against
+Key: GP = Games played, W = Wins, L = Losses, OTL = Overtime Losses, Pts = Points, GF = Goals for, GA = Goals against

 Season | GP | W | L | OTL | Pts | GF | GA | Finish | Playoffs |